How much does fencing cost in Perth?

 Real-World Fencing Costs in Perth

 45 linear metres of 1.8m Colorbond in Woodland Grey or Monument, including old fence removal, concrete footings in sandy soil, posts, rails, and panels.
 Perth's flat terrain and easy digging keep costs at the lower end nationally.
 One pedestrian gate ($300–$500).
-Supply and install at $90–$125/m for a standard job.
+Colorbond fencing Perth prices for a standard job like this land at $90–$125/m supply and install.
 Timeline: 1–3 days.
 Neighbour contributes 50% under the Dividing Fences Act — potentially just $2,000–$2,800 out of pocket.

 10m of limestone block front fence (0.9–1.2m) — Perth's signature style.
 Reconstituted limestone blocks with pier and infill panel design.
 Includes concrete footing, blocks, mortar, and capping.
 Rendered and painted finish adds $30–$50/m.
 A quality limestone wall can last 30+ years and suits Perth's streetscape perfectly.
 Wrought iron or aluminium insert panels between piers: $100–$200 per panel extra.